 - US Federal legal recordkeeping requirements dictate keeping HR + Payroll data and documents for anywhere from 1 year for basic documents and data to up to 30 years (for OSHA specific data).
 With multiple systems, countries and retention policies long term data management becomes even more complex.
 See the whitepaper below for the detailed list of links to compliance rules.

-- Compliance: Compliance laws protecting data privacy rights are rapidly expanding not just at the global and national level, but even now at the state level in the Unites States creating a multi-level compliance web of policies to navigate.
-The State of New York DFS is the first to pass local laws regarding cyber security and data handling.
+- Compliance & Security: Compliance laws protecting data privacy rights are rapidly expanding not just at the global and national level, but even now at the state level in the Unites States creating a multi-level compliance web of policies to navigate.
+In addition to EU GDPR impacts, the State of New York DFS is the first to pass local laws regarding cyber security and data handling.

 - Harmonization, Consolidation: Archiving offers opportunities to harmonize and consolidate multiple, even global legacy data and applications; it’s like “zipping up” or compressing your landscape and data for historical reporting purposes.